dk14/wolfram-mega/docs/oracles.md

 > MAD-conspiracy case (multisig) can be omitted by modifying DLC logic.
 > Oracles can simply send funds into adaptor-signature-locked output, bypassing multisig.
-> This, however, does not exclude conspiracy - since oracles would still be able to agree on data privately, WITHOUT sharing signatures with users.
+> This, however, does not exclude side-channel conspiracy - since oracles would still be able to agree on data privately, WITHOUT sharing signatures with users.
 > Thus we simply implement standard binary option DLC-contract here.

-> Oracle conspiracy, with or without slashing, can be reported in Mega and auto-verified - through either
+> Oracle conspiracy, with or without (regardless of) slashing, can be reported in Mega and auto-verified - through either
 >> `MissingFact` report: oracles avoided slashing through conspiracy but did not provide data
 >> `FactDisagreesWithPublic` report: oracles conspired to provide wrong data

 ### SLA time Slashing

-Another example of where the slashing `contract` field can be useful for is refund slashing:
+Another example, of where the slashing `contract` field can be useful for, is refund slashing:

-- lock pledge funds in DLC CET transaction
+- lock pledge funds in DLC CET transaction (without DLC contract)
-- allow trader to unlock such funds after timeout
+- allow trader to unlock such funds after timeout (HTLC)
 - allow oracle to unlock with provided fact

-In bitcoin, this can be achieved by adding extra timeout unlocking "sub-clause" (HTLC) into unlocking script of DLC CET transaction.
+In bitcoin, this can be achieved by adding extra timeout unlocking HTLC "sub-clause" into unlocking script of DLC CET transaction.

 ```ts
 const script = `